cloudera/hue/docs/docs-site/content/developer/api/rest/_index.md

 Interact with the API server (e.g. submit a SQL query, list some S3 files in a bucket, search for a table...) with via a REST API.

-Users authenticate exactly like they do in the current Browser login page.
+Users authenticate with the same credentials as they would do in the Browser login page.

 ## Quickstart